Chassis & Steering

 Note: While here, I decided to pull the original rubber bushings out of the steering rack and replace them with the Prothane version, part number 6-703-BL (which also are a direct fit with the new K-member as well).
 Not surprisingly, they are quite rigid and also helped contribute to the solid steering feel.
 If you still have the factory rubber bushings in place, the upgrade to poly is definitely worthwhile.
 Adding to that, these racks were prone to "creak" thanks in part to the give of the OEM rubber (addressed in TSB 05-14-03), but a bushing upgrade will take care of that.

-I really wasn't planning to upgrade my K-member, but since I needed to drop it for the exhaust manifold swap, the wheels started turning.
+I really wasn't planning to upgrade my K-member, but since I needed to drop it for an exhaust manifold swap (see my Exhaust page for those details), the wheels started turning.
 Curiosity got the best of me, and since I've never hesitated to solicit Maximum Motorsports, I checked out their gear again.
-Unfortunately, most tubular units , including theirs, require aftermarket control arms and coil-over conversions which didn't interest me in the slightest, especially due to the increased cost.
+Unfortunately, most tubular units - including theirs - require aftermarket control arms and coil-over conversions which didn't interest me in the slightest, especially due to the increased cost.
 Many of them also just look downright flimsy as well (not MM's, however), so I knew I wanted something that was not only strong, but would accept the factory springs and control arms.

 Along with the benefits of shedding some weight and being ridiculously strong, Steeda added two features that are actually common for aftermarket K-members, but still advantageous.
 The first is the ability to mount the control arms in one of two positions based on spring length, or ride height.
 This is important since lowering any vehicle also lowers the roll center, and unless you compensate for the change, your handling will suffer (more there on my Suspension page).
 Second, you have the option of moving the steering rack rearward to fine-tune the Ackermann geometry - a plus for twisty roads.